Rofecoxib

 Rofecoxib is a COX-2-selective nonsteroidal anti-inflammatory drug (NSAID).
 It was marketed by Merck & Co. to treat osteoarthritis, rheumatoid arthritis, juvenile rheumatoid arthritis, acute pain conditions, migraine, and dysmenorrhea.
 Rofecoxib was approved in the United States by the Food and Drug Administration (FDA) in May 1999, and was marketed under the brand names Vioxx, Ceoxx, and Ceeoxx.
 Rofecoxib was available by prescription in both tablets and as an oral suspension.

 Rofecoxib gained widespread use among physicians treating patients with arthritis and other conditions causing chronic or acute pain.
 Worldwide, over 80 million people were prescribed rofecoxib at some time.

 In September 2004, Merck voluntarily withdrew rofecoxib from the market because of concerns about increased risk of heart attack and stroke associated with long-term, high-dosage use.
-Merck withdrew the drug after disclosures that it withheld information about rofecoxib's risks from doctors and patients for over five years, allegedly resulting in between 88,000 and 140,000 cases of serious heart disease in the US alone.
+Merck withdrew the drug after disclosures that it withheld information about rofecoxib's risks from doctors and patients for over five years, allegedly resulting in between 88,000 and 140,000 cases of serious heart disease in the United States alone.
 Rofecoxib was one of the most widely used drugs ever to be withdrawn from the market.
 In the year before withdrawal, Merck had sales revenue of US$2.5 billion from Vioxx.

 In 2005, the FDA issued a memorandum concluding that risks for serious cardiovascular (CV) events seem to be as great for nonselective NSAIDs as for COX-2–selective agents such as rofecoxib, according to long-term, controlled clinical trials.
 Based on data up to 2015, the FDA reasserted the likelihood of an increased risk of serious adverse CV events from COX-2–selective and nonselective NSAIDs, dependent on dose and duration.

 In November 2017, Massachusetts-based Tremeau Pharmaceuticals announced its plan to return rofecoxib (TRM-201) to market as a treatment for hemophilic arthropathy (HA).
 Tremeau announced that the FDA had granted an orphan designation for TRM-201 (rofecoxib) for the treatment of HA, and that they had received FDA feedback on their development plan.
 HA is a degenerative joint disease caused by recurrent intra-articular bleeding.
 It is the largest cause of morbidity in patients with hemophilia and has no currently approved treatment options in the United States.
 Traditional NSAIDs are avoided in this population because of their effects on platelet aggregation and risk of gastrointestinal ulcers, and high potency opioids are the current standard of care in treating HA.